lumeland/blog/posts/lume-2.md

 ## Removed output extension detection from the filename

-In Lume 1 the file `/about.njk` outputs the file `/about/index.html`, but it's possible to output a non-HTML file by adding the extension to the filename.
-For example `/styles.css.njk` outputs `/styles.css`.
+In Lume 1 the file `/example.njk` outputs the file `/example/index.html`, but it's possible to output a non-HTML file by adding the extension to the filename.
+For example `/example.css.njk` outputs `/example.css`.

-This automatic extension detection has been proved as a bad decision because it has unexpected behaviors.
+This automatic extension detection has been proven as a bad decision because it has unexpected behaviors.
 For example, we may want to create the file `/posts/using-missing.css.njk` to talks about the [missing.css](https://missing.style/) library but Lume outputs the file `/posts/using-missing.css` and treat it as a CSS file.

-Lume 2 remove this automatic detection and all pages will be exported as HTML pages making it more preditable.
+Lume 2 removes this automatic detection and all pages will be exported as HTML pages making it more predictable.
 This not only solves this issue but also align Lume with the behavior of other static site generators like Jekyll and Eleventy.
 [See more info in the GitHub issue](https://github.com/lumeland/lume/issues/430).